 “The free and reduced application, which is set forth by the USDA (United States Department of Agriculture), they have that family income level, which to be honest, is very low,” Rossing said.
 “Even families that probably should qualify are not qualifying because of that level of being so low.”

 With inflation at a record high, district and family budgets are not going as far as usual.
 The Consumer Price Index, which measures the average change in prices paid by consumers over time, recorded an 8.6% rise in prices between May 2021 and May 2020, according to the U.S. Bureau of Labor Statistics.
 Energy and food costs rose the most, at 34.6% and 10.1% respectively.

-The food index, the BLS reported, is seeing the first increase of 10% or more since March 1981, leaving more families struggling to grocery shop amid continued supply-chain issues resulting from the COVID-19 pandemic and the war in Ukraine.
+The food index, the BLS reported, is the seeing first increase of 10% or more since March 1981, leaving more families struggling to grocery shop amid continued supply-chain issues resulting from the COVID-19 pandemic and the war in Ukraine.

 With an estimated one in seven children facing chronic hunger in Wisconsin, the gaps in the free and reduced program are left to be filled by school districts and the communities.
 In the past, districts would use funds from the nutrition fund to fill in the gaps for students who had negative lunch balances, but that is no longer allowed, according to Rossing, after a policy change by the USDA.

 There are efforts to make all school lunches free, regardless of family income, such as in the Universal School Meals Program Act.

 Rep. Gwen Moore (D- Milwaukee), one of the bill’s sponsors, said the measure would provide every child with three meals a day throughout the school year, “which would be a great equalizer for children and all families.